 The first thing that must be done when starting a business in Costa Rica is to choose the correct corporate structure for the activity that will be undertaken.
-For example, investors in Costa Rica can do things such as establish a subsidiary of a transnational corporation, set up a manufacturing operation, start-up a call center or open a hotel or a tourism-related business.
-Additional activities that might be undertaken may include things such as the establishment of a family business, the provision of services in areas such as payroll preparation, real-estate or property management, and a multitude of other possibilities.
+For example, investors in Costa Rica can do things such as establish a subsidiary of a transnational corporation, set up a manufacturing operation, start-up a call center, or open a hotel or a tourism-related business.
+Additional activities that might be undertaken may include things such as the establishment of a family business, the provision of services in areas such as payroll preparation, real-estate or property management, as well as a multitude of other possibilities.

 When starting a business in Costa Rica, the country’s Commercial Code provides a number of choices that relate to how a company’s corporate structure can be organized.
-The two that are most commonly used, however, are the Sociedad Anonima (SA) and the Limited Liability Company (SRL).
+The two forms most commonly used, however, are the Sociedad Anonima (SA) and the Limited Liability Company (SRL).
 It is important to know the difference between these two options before embarking upon any business venture.